moderndatacompany/datadeveloperplatform.org/docs/architecture.md

 DDP Resources or building blocks:

 * **Workflow**: *Workflow is a manifestation of DAGs that streamlines and automates big data tasks.
-DOS uses it for managing both batch and streaming data ingestion & processing.*
+DDP uses it for managing both batch and streaming data ingestion & processing.*

 * **Service**: *Service is a long-running process that is receiving and/or serving APIs for real-time data, such as event processing and stock trades.
 It gathers, processes, and scrutinises streaming data for quick reactions.*